Lawyers For Student Loan Debt Getting Serious About Unfair Practices

 - The placement of telephone calls without meaningful disclosure of the caller’s identity

 Congress passed this law to protect you from any type of debt collector harassment.
-If you are uncertain whether a debt collector harassed you, contact an attorney who is experienced in protecting your rights under the FDCPA.
+If you are uncertain whether or not a debt collector harassing you, contact an attorney who is experienced in protecting your rights under the FDCPA.